linuxdeepin/deepin-manual/manual-assets/professional/deepin-reader/en_US/index.md

 Operations among windows

 - Drag any tab to move it out of the current window and create a new one.
+- Drag a tab from one window to another.
 - When there are several windows, double-click or right-click the file and select Document Viewer to open the file in the first window.

 Dragging rule for multiple windows and tabs:

 - When you drag several files to Document Viewer at the same time, they are opened as several tabs in one window.
+- You can open several windows at a time, and tabs can be dragged from one window to another.
 - No matter how many windows there are, one file can be opened only once.
 - If no operation is done to a file, the save button is unavailable.